Skip to main content

 For higher education to course correct, there must be a realignment of perspective.
 When institutions evaluate academic programs, they should be focused on the past, present, and future.
 Programs cannot be considered only on their rigor, revenue, or ability to attract new students.
 The program review should be reimagined as Strategic Academic Planning, and it should be characterized by the same energetic leadership as is often seen with an institutionwide strategic planning process.
 Rather than signaling an ad-hoc attempt to fix a broken portfolio, the process should reflect an indefinite commitment to institutional health and strategy.

-In the coming months, we’ll build on the message we started here.
-We’ll start with insights on metrics and tools to help you establish your Strategic Academic Planning process.
-Then, we’ll provide some best practices for leveraging your top assets—your faculty and staff—to launch a sustainable Strategic Academic Planning process.
+Follow along this series, as we continue to build on the same message we've built here.
+Next, we give [insights on metrics and tools to help you establish your Strategic Academic Planning process].
+Then, in the coming months, we’ll provide some best practices for leveraging your top assets—your faculty and staff—to launch a sustainable Strategic Academic Planning process.

 If you want to learn more about Strategic Academic Planning, contact us for a complimentary consultation.